FiremanAt2023/book-admin/src/assets/Icons/README.md

 Boxicons:   https://boxicons.com/
 Flaticon:   https://www.flaticon.com/ (only for picture)

+!!！ [next/Image] 可以直接src引用icon/image, no need to `convert SVG to code`

 ### How to use add icon in this folder?
 - Download your SVG and open with any editor(Sublime)